sindhuOsisoft/OCS-Docs/content/rom/getting-started-rom.md

 1. Add other cursors at data points of interest.

-    **Note:** When two cursors are locked, the Legend table displays summary calculations for the values between the two cursors.
+    **Note:** When two cursors are locked, the legend table displays summary calculations for the values between the two cursors.

 1. Click the link icon ![Copy link icon](images/share-icon.png) in the menu bar to copy the URL of the workspace.